fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-1-5-singapore-budget-airline-deals.md

 ### Should you fly on budget airlines?

 My golden rule is any flight above 6 hours, I’m not flying budget.
 I’m just too old for an uncomfy seat and when I go on vacation, I want to make sure I enjoy the whole journey.
-Let me know if you guys have any preferences
+Let me know if you guys have any preferences.
+[Here] (https://fromhktosg.github.io/singapore-flights/) are our other travel recs if interested!